acrilmony001/myvirus/README.md

 # myvirus
-This is my simple virus on python!
+This is my smart virus on python!

 Password: 1337